 Executive Board/Board of Directors

 David Rose is the President of the EIF Board of Directors.
-Dave (shown here at left with the Mayor of Easter Island) is a retired attorney; he and his wife, Gail (on the right), became enchanted with Easter Island while on Georgia Lee’s Millennium Tour to Easter Island.
+Dave (shown here at left with the former Mayor of Easter Island) is a retired attorney; he and his wife, Gail (right), became enchanted with Easter Island while on Georgia Lee’s Millennium Tour to Easter Island.
 They enjoy adventure travel and scuba-diving (Dave calls his scuba experience off Motu Nui “spectacular”).
 Gail Rose is a retired science teacher.
 Dave and Gail enjoyed their first visit to Rapa Nui so much that they returned twice more.

-Mike Chamberlain is Treasurer of the EIF.
-He is a retired project manager for an energy company, and has an M.B.A. degree from the University of Southern California.
+Mike Chamberlain is the Treasurer of the EIF.
+He is a retired project manager for an energy company, and has an MBA from the University of Southern California.
 Mike has worked extensively with archaeologists in the field documenting Native American rock art sites across the southwestern United States.

 Mara Mulrooney is the Editor of the Rapa Nui Journal.
-She completed her Ph.D. in anthropology at the University of Auckland, focusing on settlement and land use in the Hanga Ho’onu sector of Rapa Nui.
-Mara is the Assistant Anthropologist at the Bernice Pauahi Bishop Museum in Honolulu, Hawai’i and she has conducted archaeological research in Hawai’i, New Zealand, Fiji, Guam, and Rapa Nui.
+She completed her PhD in anthropology at the University of Auckland, focusing on settlement and land use in the Hanga Ho‘onu sector of Rapa Nui.
+Mara works at Pacific Legacy Inc., Hawai‘i.
+She has conducted archaeological research in Hawai‘i, New Zealand, Fiji, Guam, and Rapa Nui.

-Mara has published an important article in the December 2013 issue of the Journal of Archaeological Science that challenges the theory that Rapa Nui society was on its way to collapse prior to European contact in 1722.
-Click on the links below to learn about Mara’s research that sheds new light on this subject.
+Mara’s 2013 article in the Journal of Archaeological Science challenges the theory that Rapa Nui society was on its way to collapse prior to European contact in 1722.
+Click on the links below to learn how her research sheds new light on this subject.

 Mara was also interviewed for NPR’s Sunday Weekend Edition on 12/22/13.
 To listen, click on the link below:

 Charles Love is a geologist and archaeologist.
-He teaches at Western Wyoming College and can often be found on Easter Island, excavating the old moai roads and the prehistory of Ahu Tongariki, as well as many other Easter Island ahu.
+He taught at Western Wyoming College and has undertaken extensive studies on Easter Island, with special interest in the moai roads and the prehistory of Ahu Tongariki, as well as many other Easter Island ahu.